graue/potential-octo-tyrion/frontend/README.md

 It's Sokoban.
 It's written in ClojureScript.
 So it has a J in it.

+## React dependency

+Save react-0.8.0.js (can be the minified version) in the public/ directory.

 ## Credits

 Includes [Yoshio Murase's automatically generated